Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$

-Consider now the following limit
+Consider now the following limit:

-Since numerator of this limit is very close to its denominator near vicinity of $\pi/4$, we may replace tangent function in approximation \eqref{MA4PWTF} with twice of square of sine function.
+Since the numerator of this limit is very close to its denominator near the vicinity of $\pi/4$, we may replace the tangent function in approximation \eqref{MA4PWTF} with twice the square of the sine function.
 This leads to

 or

 or